 'In those days and at that time I will cause a righteous Branch of David to spring forth; and He shall execute justice and righteousness on the earth.Jeremiah 33:15(NASB)

-Jeremiah gave the glorious proclamation about their Messiah-King in verse 15 when he wrote, "In those days, and at that time, I will cause a Righteous Branch to sprout up for David, and He will administer justice and righteousness in the land".
-The promises given to Abraham, Isaac, Jacob and David are repeated and renewed in this exciting passage, and bears witness that "replacement theology" is a fallacious doctrine, and the teaching that the Christian Church has replaced Israel, is a figment of man's arrogant imagination, that is spawned from the creative fancy of theologians who fail to rightly divide the word of truth.
+Jeremiah gave the glorious proclamation about their Messiah-King in verse 15 when he wrote, "In those days, and at that time, I will cause a Righteous Branch to sprout up for David, and He will administer justice and righteousness in the land."
+The promises given to Abraham, Isaac, Jacob, and David, are repeated and renewed in this exciting passage and bear witness that 'replacement theology' is a fallacious doctrine, and the teaching that the Christian Church has replaced Israel is a figment of man's arrogant imagination, that is spawned from the creative fancy of theologians who fail to "rightly divide the word of truth."

-Earlier in his writings, Jeremiah had identified this 'Branch of David', Who will execute justice and righteousness on the earth, as "The LORD our Righteousness", and that during the days of His reign, Judah will be saved, and Israel will dwell securely.
-Isaiah also identified Him, "The LORD our Righteousness", and further informs us that "Men will come to Him, and all who raged against Him will be put to shame."
+Earlier in his writings, Jeremiah had identified this 'Branch of David' Who will execute justice and righteousness on the earth as, "The LORD our Righteousness," and that during the days of His reign, Judah will be saved and Israel will dwell securely.
+Isaiah also identified Him as, "The LORD our Righteousness," and further informs us that, "Men will come to Him, and all who raged against Him will be put to shame."

 In those days and at that time, Christ will return in the clouds of glory (with the recently raptured Church - you and me and every member of His Body).
-He will respond to Israel's cry for salvation when they cry "HOSAHHAH - blessed is He Who comes in the name of the Lord."
-On that day and at that time Jesus, the righteous Branch of David will set His feet on the Mount of Olives and establish His kingdom of justice, righteousness, and peace on earth for men of goodwill.
+He will respond to Israel's cry for salvation when they cry "HOSANNAH - blessed is He Who comes in the name of the Lord."
+On that day and at that time Jesus, the righteous Branch of David, will set His feet on the Mount of Olives and establish His kingdom of justice, righteousness, and peace on earth, for men of goodwill.